randix/KioskContacts/README.md

-## Kiosk Contacts
+### Kiosk Contacts

+###### Table of Contents

+[TOC]

+#### Introduction

-This app presents a configurable screen form to enter contact information.
-It can be run in "Kiosk" mode on an iPhone or iPad.
+This app is designed to work on a kiosk tablet at at an event.
+It presents a configurable screen form to enter contact information.
+It can be run in the iOS "kiosk" mode on an iPhone or iPad.

+The kiosk operator invites a visitor to enter his or her contact information to share with the kiosk operator for the purpose of getting further information from the kiosk operator. *Kiosk Contacts* can be configured to send a mail or message immediately to the vistor.

 The app saves collected information to a file, and initiates the sending of a welcome mail or message to the mail address or telephone number entered on the form.

-### Requirements
+#### Requirements

 The minimum OS is:

  - iOS or iPadOS 14.0 or greater

-### Access to Data
+#### Access to Data

 This app presents a simple, configurable contact information form, when the **Submit** button is tapped, it saves the information in the form to a file in the app's documents directory.
 The collected information is not verified.
 The data is saved to a comma separated values, CSV, file, named *contacts.csv*.
 Modern spreadsheet applications, i.e. MS Excel or Apple Numbers, can open this file for further processing.

-To find the documents for *Kiosk Contacts*, use the Apple *Files* app.
+To find the documents for the *Kiosk Contacts* app, use the iOS *Files* app.
 Open the *Files* app, then navigate to *On My iPad* on an iPad or *On My iPhone* on an iPhone.
 There will be a folder for *Kiosk Contacts*.
-Tap on *Kiosk Contacts* and you should see a display of the files there.
+Tap on *Kiosk Contacts* and you will see a display of the files there.
 You will only see the files after the app has been started at least once.

-There will be the following files:
+The following files are present, they are described in detail below.

 - 1024 (.png)
 - contacts (.csv)